aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-terraform/_index.md

 }
 ```

-Since we've added a new provider (kubectl), you'll need to run `terraform init` again
+Since we've added a new provider (kubernetes), you'll need to run `terraform init` again
 before applying the changes to deploy the Karpenter provisioner.

 ```bash